 Welcome to Wilmington Monthly Meeting and the Society of Friends

-Wilmington Friends Meeting welcomes visitors, regular attenders, and visitors.
-We are pleased that many attenders become involved in the life and business of Wilmington Meeting.
+Wilmington Monthly Meeting of Friends (WMM) welcomes everyone (members, attenders, and visitors) to join us in weekly worship on Sunday mornings.
+We also welcome everyone to participate and become involved in the life and business of Wilmington Meeting.

 Meeting for Worship at WMM begins at 10:00 a.m. every First Day (Sunday).
 Children and young Friends are invited to join First Day School (Sunday School) in the annex at 10:00 a.m.
 Young Friends join their families in worship at 10:45.
 Parents of the very young are invited to use the Nursery adjacent to the annex.